gernest/utron/README.md

 ## Installation

-`gowaf` works with Go 1.9+
+`gowaf` works with Go 1.10+

+1) First, You need a GoLang 1.10+ enviroment setup.
-Thesze repos are required to build:
+2) Then, These are the repos you should get that are required to build:

 ```
 go get -u github.com/NlaakStudios/gowaf
 go get -u github.com/gorilla/schema